News We Recently Launched AD Migrator and AD Reporter.

 • Insufficient Disk Space

-• Software related issues
+• Software Issues

 A. Yes, there are certain chances of data loss while performing recovery in case of a highly corrupted Exchange database.
 However, you can minimize this risk by keeping a backup copy of your database and using a professional tool to perform a recovery job.

-A. The time taken to fix Exchange database’s dirty shutdown state majorly depends on the size of the database, the corruption level in the database, and the recovery method you choose.
+A. The time taken to fix the Exchange database’s dirty shutdown state majorly depends on the size of the database, the corruption level in the database, and the recovery method you choose.
 If you prefer a quick and efficient process, we would recommend you go with the aforementioned utility.

 Q. Do I need to create a backup copy of my database before attempting recovery from a dirty shutdown?